CMU-Perceptual-Computing-Lab/openpose/doc/modules/calibration_module.md

 Note: We are not aiming to have the best calibration toolbox, but the simplest one.
 If very high quality calibration is required, I am sure there must exist many other toolboxs with better extrinsic parameter estimation tools.

+**VERY IMPORTANT**: OpenPose requires an upper triangular matrix for the intrinsic camera matrix.
+If you plan to use your own camera intrinsics, be aware of this.

 ## Installing the Calibration Module
-Check [doc/installation.md#calibration-module](./installation.md#calibration-module) for installation steps.
+Check [doc/installation.md#calibration-module](../installation.md#calibration-module) for installation steps.